prettier/prettier-eslint-cli/README.md

 prettier-eslint --help
 Usage: prettier-eslint <globs>... [--option-1 option-1-value --option-2]

+Prefix an option with "no-" to set it to false, such as --no-semi to disable semicolons and --no-eslint-ignore to disable default ignores.

 Options:
-  -h, --help       Show help                                           [boolean] --version        Show version number                                 [boolean] --write          Edit the file in-place (beware!)   [boolean] [default: false] --stdin          Read input via stdin               [boolean] [default: false] --eslint-ignore  Only format matching files even if they are not ignored by
+  -h, --help               Show help                                   [boolean] --version                Show version number                         [boolean] --write                  Edit the file in-place (beware!)
+                                                      [boolean] [default: false]
+  --stdin                  Read input via stdin       [boolean] [default: false] --eslint-ignore          Only format matching files even if they are not
+                           ignored by .eslintignore. (can use --no-eslint-ignore
+                           to disable this)            [boolean] [default: true] --list-different         Print filenames of files that are different from Prettier + Eslint formatting.
+                                                      [boolean] [default: false]
+  --eslint-path            The path to the eslint module to use
+                 [default: "/home/ryan/prettier-eslint-cli/node_modules/eslint"]
+  --prettier-path          The path to the prettier module to use
+               [default: "/home/ryan/prettier-eslint-cli/node_modules/prettier"]
-                   .eslintignore. (can use --no-eslint-ignore to disable this) [boolean] [default: true] --eslintPath     The path to the eslint module to use [default: "<path-to-root>/node_modules/eslint"] --prettierPath   The path to the prettier module to use [default: "<path-to-root>/node_modules/prettier"] --ignore         pattern(s) you wish to ignore (can be used multiple times and includes **/node_modules/** automatically) --log-level, -l  The log level to use
+  --ignore                 pattern(s) you wish to ignore (can be used multiple
-        [choices: "silent", "error", "warn", "info", "debug", "trace"] [default:
+                           times and includes **/node_modules/** automatically) --log-level, -l          The log level to use [choices: "silent", "error", "warn", "info", "debug", "trace"] [default:
                                                                          "warn"]
-  --prettier-last  Run prettier last                  [boolean] [default: false]
+  --prettier-last          Run prettier last          [boolean] [default: false] --use-tabs               Indent lines with tabs instead of spaces.   [boolean] --print-width            Specify the length of line that the printer will wrap
+                           on.                                          [number]
+  --tab-width              Specify the number of spaces per indentation-level.
+                                                                        [number]
+  --trailing-comma         Print trailing commas wherever possible.

+                           Valid options:
+                           - "none" - no trailing commas
+                           - "es5" - trailing commas where valid in ES5
+                           (objects, arrays, etc)
+                           - "all" - trailing commas wherever possible (function arguments)   [string] [choices: "none", "es5", "all"] --bracket-spacing        Print spaces between brackets in object literals.
+                           Can use --no-bracket-spacing for "false" to disable it.

+                           Valid options:
+                           - true - Example: { foo: bar }
+                           - false - Example: {foo: bar}               [boolean] --jsx-bracket-same-line  Put the > of a multi-line JSX element at the end of the last line instead of being alone on the next line [boolean] --parser                 Specify which parser to use.                 [string] --semi                   Print semicolons at the ends of statements.
+                           Can use --no-semi.

+                           Valid options:
+                           - true - add a semicolon at the end of every statement
+                           - false - only add semicolons at the beginning of lines that may introduce ASI failures       [boolean] --single-quote           Use single quotes instead of double quotes. [boolean]
 ```

 #### <globs>